 Where Connic Fits

 Connic is an agent-native runtime.
-It runs Python, it's framework-independent, it ships first-party connectors for the messy edges of production (Kafka, SQS, Stripe, Postgres, Email, Telegram, Webhooks, Cron), and it prices per plan with published overage — no per-seat, no per-execution surprise bills.
+It runs Python.
+It's framework-independent.
+It ships first-party connectors for the messy edges of production (Kafka, SQS, Stripe, Postgres, Email, Telegram, Webhooks, Cron).
+And it prices per plan with published overage, so no per-seat math and no per-execution surprise bills.
 Observability, evals, agent memory, and vector storage are included, not invoiced separately.

 Compare Connic to any platform in the landscape